 - Do not use an expired consent form.
 Confirm the approval and expiration date is within the IRB approval period.

-- Changes will be made to the informed consent document during the course of the study.
-It is the Researcher's responsibility to ensure that the individual signs the latest version of the consent document.
+- If changes are made to the informed consent document during the course of the study, it is the investigator's responsibility to ensure that participants sign the latest approved version of the consent document.

 - Do not verbally interpret the English version of the consent form into other languages.
 Investigators must use an IRB-approved, translated consent form.
 Subjects cannot waive their right to receive a translated informed consent document.